mdavids/rfc/content/draft-davids-forsalereg-19.md

 Internationalized Domain Names (IDN) (e.g., in the "furi=" content tag) **MAY** appear as A-labels as well as U-labels [@!RFC5890], with U-labels encoded as described above.

-Some DNS query tools return DNS records in presentation format, rather than the underlying RDATA content.
+Implementation Note: Some DNS query tools return DNS records in presentation format, rather than the underlying RDATA content.
 Parsers of the ABNF in this document **MUST** ensure they operate on the raw TXT RDATA content, not its escaped presentation format [@RFC1035, (see) section 5.1].
 If the TXT RDATA consists of multiple character-strings (which is non-conformant with this specification),